Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Critical detection boundary of for independence testing

-\end{theorem} The proof of~\cref{th:power} is immediate from the argument sketched above and we consequently leave the details to the reader.

 Theorem \ref{th:power} reduces the power calculation to calculating the population measure of association under the alternative.
 Once again we emphasize that these results do not depend on any specific form of the alternative distribution.
-We now move on to applications of~\cref{th:power} to certain parametric classes of alternatives, previously considered in the literature.
-In doing so, we discover that for smooth parametric alternatives, the detection threshold is seen at a non-standard scale of $n^{-1/4}$.
+In \cref{sec:applications} we consider the applications of~\cref{th:power} to certain parametric classes of alternatives, previously considered in the literature.
+In doing so, we discover that for smooth parametric alternatives, the detection threshold is seen on a non-standard scale of $n^{-1/4}$.
+This is much larger than the optimal detection threshold of $n^{-1/2}$ in parametric problems, thereby leading to the suboptimality of $\xi_n$ for testing independence (also see~\cite{shi2020power,cao2020correlations}).
+We provide a detailed account of this in the following section.